microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/externalmeetingregistration-post.md

 ## Request body

-In the request body, supply a JSON representation of a [externalMeetingRegistration](../resources/externalmeetingregistration.md) object.
+In the request body, supply a JSON representation of an [externalMeetingRegistration](../resources/externalmeetingregistration.md) object.

 > [!IMPORTANT]
-> You must supply a `@odata.type` property to specify the registration type.
-See [example](#example) below.
+> You must supply the **@odata.type** property to specify the registration type.
+For more details, see the [example](#example) below.

 ## Response

-If successful, this method returns a `201 Created` response code and [meetingRegistration](../resources/meetingregistration.md) object in the response body.
+If successful, this method returns a `201 Created` response code and [externalMeetingRegistration](../resources/externalmeetingregistration.md) object in the response body.

 ## Example